What Is A Reverse Mortgage And How Does It Work?

 • You’ll be more financially secure in retirement.
 A reverse mortgage provides more money to use for other expenses since you’ll no longer have a monthly mortgage payment.

-• You’re accessing existing equity.
-You can access your existing equity, which can be a significant amount if you’ve been in the home for a long time.
+• You’re accessing existing equity, which can be a significant amount if you’ve been in the home for a long time.

 Disadvantages Of A Reverse Mortgage